x

 An uncontested divorce can be obtained through the Spanish courts if you or your spouse live in Spain, one or both of you is a Spanish national, or at least one of you still lives there.
 If you no longer live in Spain at the time of your divorce, but your spouse does, they must be the one to apply for divorce proceedings.
 You can, however, get divorced under the laws of your own country if you were born there or have appropriate connections.

-If your visa that allows you to stay in Spain depends on marriage, you must apply to the Spanish Administration when your divorce is finalised and state the reasons why you believe should be allowed to stay.
+If the visa that allows you to stay in Spain depends on marriage, you must apply to the Spanish Administration when your divorce is finalised and state the reasons why you believe should be allowed to stay.
 These reasons could include the fact you have visitation rights to your children, you have won full or joint custody, or you were a victim of domestic abuse.
 If you need help building your case, you can speak to one of our professional lawyers today.

 Can divorce be filed in two countries?